+Biscayne Bay, located in south Florida, has been selected as a Habitat Focus Area under NOAA's Habitat Blueprint.
 Biscayne Bay is a shallow water, subtropical ecosystem with extensive seagrass cover and a mangrove fringe along most of its shoreline.
 The bay contains nearly150,000 acres of essential fish habitat, which supports important species such as grouper and snapper.
 A wealth of living marine resources-including threatened and protected species-such as sea turtles, dolphins, and corals are also sustained by the bay and its reef.